stefaneidelloth/treezjs/doc/components/colorMap/colorMap.md

 ### value

-Returns the current color as enum value.
-If the color does not belong to the predefined colors, an enum value with the name 'custom' (including the custom hex string) is returned.
+Returns the current colorMap as enum value.

-In orde to set the value, you can either use an enum value or a string value (including the hex code or the name of the color).
+In orde to set the value, you can either use an enum value or a string value (= name of the colorMap).

 ### disabled